johnregan3/simple-scripts/README.md

 3. Click "Update Scripts"

-4. View your changes in the Front End of your website
+4. View the changes in the Front End of your website

-### requently Asked Questions
+###Frequently Asked Questions

-Find more help at the [Simple Custom CSS Wiki](https://github.com/johnregan3/simple-custom-css/wiki "Simple Custom CSS Wiki")
+Find more help at the [Simple Header & Footer Scripts Wiki](https://github.com/johnregan3/simple-header-footer-scripts/wiki "Simple Header & Footer Scripts Wiki")

 #### Will this Plugin work on my WordPress.com website?